 Step 1 Measure out all of your ingredients in advance.
 This is Mise en Place.
-In English, this means to get everything out before you start to make sure there is no middle of the recipe runs to the store.
-That’s not what it really translates to, but I remember being sent to the store as a kid from time to time.
+In English, this means getting everything out before you start to make sure there is no middle of the recipe running to the store.
+That's not what it really translates to, but I remember being sent to the store as a kid from time to time.
 Might have happened once or twice as an adult.

-Step 2 Open your bag of freeze dried strawberries.
-Remove packet of desiccant and discard it.
-Squeeze 5-6 times to break up the strawberries (this “cuts” them so you wont need to take out of knife or cutting board).
-Add 1/3 cup of water and set aside to rehydrate.
+Step 2 Open your bag of freeze-dried strawberries.
+Remove the packet of desiccant and discard it.
+Squeeze 5-6 times to break up the strawberries (this "cuts" them so you won't need to take them out of a knife or cutting board).
+Add ⅓ cup of water and set aside to rehydrate.

-Step 3 In a food processor, add 2 cups all purpose flour, 2 tsp baking powder, 1 pinch of salt, 1 stick of butter that has been cubed.
+Step 3 In a food processor, add 2 cups all-purpose flour, ¼ cup granulated sugar, 2 tsp baking powder, 1 pinch of salt, and 1 stick of cold butter that has been cubed.
 Pulse about 10 times to combine.
 If you don't have a food processor use a pastry blender and a large bowl instead.

-And the correct texture when this is processed:
+And the correct texture when this is processed is pea sized:

-Step 4 Slowly add buttermilk to the top of the food processor.
+Step 4 Slowly add buttermilk to the flour mixture in the food processor.
 Pulse while pouring to combine.

-Step 5 Lightly flour a work surface and knead dough until combined.
+Step 5 Lightly flour a work surface and knead the dough until combined.
 Become Betty kitchen hack: lightly flour a baking sheet in place of your usual floured surface, place a towel under the baking sheet, and use that as your work surface.
 Less flour to get all over your kitchen.
 Less mess brings me more joy.

 Step 6 Squeeze strawberries to remove excess moisture and add to dough.
 Work in the strawberries into the dough to evenly distribute.

-Step 7 Shape dough into a round disk about 1″ tall.
-Cut into 8 equal sized pieces to ensure even cooking.
+Step 7 Shape dough into a round disk about an inch thick.
+Cut into 8 equal-sized pieces to ensure even cooking.
 I removed a few for freezing.
-Place scones onto lined cookie sheet.
-Brush with cream or egg white to ensure a golden brown top.
+Place scones onto a lined cookie sheet.
+Brush the top with cream or egg white or heavy whipping cream to ensure a golden brown top.
 Place in oven on the middle rack.

 Step 9 Remove from oven when golden brown.
 Serve warm or at room temperature.
 Enjoy!

-Step 10 (Optional) Make a glaze-Combine 1/2 cup of confectioners (10x) sugar in a bowl with 1.5 tbsp of liquid.
+Step 10 (Optional) Make a glaze-Combine ½ cup of confectioners (10x) sugar in a bowl with 1.5 tbsp of liquid.
 For this batch of scones, I made a lemon glaze with powdered sugar, lemon juice, and lemon zest.